 Most habitat changes happen because humans change the way in which they use land and associated natural resources.
 Humans use land in many different ways, including for agriculture, forestry, mining, infrastructure development, and environmental protection.
-To study relationships between biodiversity and land use, I engage in several collaborations with land change scientists, earth system scientists, ecological economists and agricultural ecologists.
-First results of these collaborations have been published in Diversity and Distributions and Regional Environmental Change.
+To study relationships between biodiversity and land use, I regularly engage in collaborative research projects with land use scientists, earth system scientists, ecological economists and agricultural ecologists.
+Results of these collaborations have been published, e.g., in Global Change Biology, Global Environmental Change, Diversity and Distributions and Regional Environmental Change.

 Where, when and how humans use land may, in turn, be determined by a multitude of environmental, demographic, economic, technological, governance-related, political and cultural drivers.
 Part of our research aims at disentangling these indirect drivers of biodiversity loss.
 As part of this work, we are currently synthesizing hypothesized relationships between various societal developments and land-use changes in different parts of the world.
 We are working towards this goal through reviews of available literature, expert workshops, and surveys.
 In case you have expert knowledge of any factor that might be connected to human use of land or associated natural resources, you could be of great help to us by participating in this survey.

 Comparisons of biodiversity with cultural systems

 I am also interested in the development of analogies between biodiversity and different cultural systems, with the aim of advancing ecological theory in light of biodiversity data limitations, in cross-fertilizing theories across different scientific disciplines, as well as in mainstreaming biodiversity to a wider audience.
 In a first collaborative project, we developed analogies between biodiversity and the universe of GNU/Linux computer operating systems and investigated whether the structural and functional analogies would result in the emergence of classical macroecological and macroevolutionary patterns in the Linux universe.
 Results of this study are published in Ecography.